deepkit/deepkit-framework/README.md

 This allows you to save tons of time by moving your entities, DTO, query parameter signature, etc all as Marshal decorated classes in a `common` package (super simple with [Lerna](https://github.com/lerna/lerna)).
 You then use and import these classes in your frontend, cli, backend, or whatever you develop.

-By using a new client-server framework entirely written in and for TypeScript like [glut.ts](https://github.com/marcj/glut.ts) which is based on Marshal.ts you enter a new world of developing web applications by not caring anymore at all about hand-made serialization and validation.
-However Marshal.ts helps also for traditional REST APIs.

 ## Features

+* Fastest serialization thanks to a JIT engine
-* Supported types: String, Number, Boolean, Date, ArrayBuffer (binary), custom classes, Array, object maps, any.
+* Supported types: String, Number, Boolean, Date, Momemt.js, ArrayBuffer (binary), custom classes, Array, object maps, any.
 * Typed arrays: Int8Array, Uint8Array, Uint8ClampedArray, Int16Array, Uint16Array, Int32Array, Uint32Array, Float32Array, Float64Array
-* Fast marshalling of class instance from and to JSON object (for use with JSON.stringify())
-* Fast marshalling of class instance from and to MongoDB record
+* Cross referencing/Circular references using `@f.forwardRef`
 * Constructor support (required property can be placed in constructor) making it suitable for Typescript strict compiling
 * Validation: Built-in, custom class and inline validators
-* Decorated property value (e.g. JSON uses plain Array<string>, class instance uses a custom Collection<String> class)
+* Decorated property values (e.g. JSON uses plain Array<string>, class instance uses a custom Collection<String> class)
-* Patch marshalling (ideal for serialising [JSON Patch](http://jsonpatch.com/) and the like)
+* Partial/Patch marshalling (ideal for serialising [JSON Patch](http://jsonpatch.com/) and the like)
 * Complex models with parent references
 * Supports getters
 * Entity definition export to TypeORM (currently columns + indices), so you don't have to decorate twice.